ETS-BodyModeling/ImplicitParametricAvatar/README.md

    ```bash
    python -m scripts.demo
    ```
-The pipeline loads a sample image and its corresponding pose from OpenPose (in /data/demo), runs the reconstruction process, and displays the generated output result (in the output/ directory).
+The pipeline loads a sample image and its corresponding pose from OpenPose (in /data/demo), runs pifuhd, the reconstruction process and generate animation.
+Displays the generated output result (in the output/ directory).

 ## testing
 1. Download Preprocessed X-Avatar Data